50 Creative Wedding Hashtag Ideas for Indian Couples

 Story-Based Hashtags

-The 50 examples above are starting points, not ready-made options.
-Here's how to develop your own:
+The 50 ideas above are starting points — springboards, not copy-paste solutions.
+Here's how to develop one that's genuinely yours.

 Write down:

-- A word or phrase that means something to your relationship
+- A word that captures your relationship (adventurous? dramatic? low-key?)

 - Name + Name + Year